Check out what's new at Knowledge Crates!

 I put together a BIG list of books to go with this elementary homeschool unit that you can look up at your library and use throughout the unit.
 There are both picture books and chapter books on the list.

-You can get a free printable PDF version of the list by entering your email below, or head over to the same list on Amazon if that's more convenient for you.
+You can get a free printable PDF version of the list right here, or head over to the same list on Amazon if that's more convenient for you.

 explore the environment library book stack